 My own archetype coaching model has ten individual ‘personalities’.
 This may seem like a lot, but leadership is a complex business.
 The model has changed and developed over time to encapsulate the key subtleties of leadership.
 I feel the model truly does justice to the outstanding human achievement that is good leadership.

-The Three Archetypes
+Three of the Matrix Archetypes

 The Boss brings a powerful warrior-type energy.
 It’s about the ability to take action, to assert boundaries, protect and warn off predators and say ‘no’ to time-wasters.

 It acts as a reminder that the leader is the final arbiter: ‘The buck stops here’, as the famous sign on the desk of US President Harry Truman read.